Temple Beth Israel (Hartford, Connecticut)

 Temple Beth Israel (transliterated from Hebrew as "House of Israel"), sometimes called Charter Oak Temple, is an historic former Reform Jewish synagogue and later church building, now cultural center, located at 21 Charter Oak Avenue, in Hartford, Connecticut, in the United States.

 The congregation, established in 1843, and located in West Hartford since 1936, is one of the two oldest Jewish congregations in Connecticut and one of the largest Reform congregations in New England, with about 900 member families and about 2,000 individual members.

 Designed by George Keller in the Romanesque Revival style and completed in 1876, the former synagogue building is the oldest purpose-built synagogue in Connecticut.
 The former synagogue building was added to the National Register of Historic Places in 1978.
 After being rescued from threatened demolition, the building now houses a local cultural center.

 Description and history

 The former Temple Beth Israel building is located south of downtown Hartford in the Sheldon-Charter Oak neighborhood.
 It is on the south side of Charter Oak Avenue, just east its junction with Main Street and west of Charter Oak Park.
 The synagogue was designed by Keller and built in 1875-76 for a Jewish congregation established in 1843.
 In 1843 the State, at the instigation of the congregation's leadership, passed a law making it possible for Jewish congregations to build synagogues.
 The foundation stone was laid on September 25, 1875, as reported in a local newspaper:

+"The ceremony was all the more novel from the fact that it was the first time a cornerstone had been laid for a synagogue in the State of Connecticut....
+There was a gathering of ten or twelve thousand people.
+The roofs and windows of buildings in the vicinity were crowded, and many carriages filled the streets around the site."